The Pussycat Dolls: 2017–2022: Reunion, tour and second disbandment

-In March 2021, it was announced that The Pussycat Dolls Tour was once again being delayed due to the ongoing COVID-19 pandemic.
+In March 2021, it was announced that The Pussycat Dolls Tour was once again being delayed due to the COVID-19 pandemic situation at that time.
 In the same month, Sutta and Robin Antin appeared on Entertainment Tonight to announce Sutta's pregnancy and confirm the group's plans for new music and to tour when it was safe to do so.
 The group is in discussions to collaborate with Cardi B, Megan Thee Stallion, and Karol G, while also expressing a desire to work with Snoop Dogg again.
 On new music, Sutta said: "I think you're going to hear a lot of us singing.
 All my bandmates are incredibly talented, they have beautiful voices and I think it's definitely time for them to shine."

 In January 2022, Scherzinger officially confirmed the tour's cancellation on an Instagram story post.
 The official reasons cited "evolving circumstances surrounding the pandemic".
 Not long after group members Sutta and Bachar confirmed that they had only learnt about the tour's cancellation from Scherzinger's Instagram post, writing their own statement saying "We want to say how incredibly disappointed we are to learn of an announcement made on Instagram that The Pussycat Dolls reunion tour is canceled.
 As of now, there has been no official notification of that."
 Antin also confirmed the tour's cancellation stating that "all of us have made personal & financial sacrifices"... and later confirming that there were "truths to this situation" which may see the light of day one day.
-Despite referring to the tour cancellation as "the end of a chapter", Sutta and Bachar remained optimistic about the future of the group stating that "[it] is not the end of the Dolls story, [we have] created a sisterhood that will live on."
-Wyatt has expressed she has "done all [she] can", as she was the motivator for the reunion for years.
-She confirmed that both she and Roberts still want the tour to happen.
-Although the last known tour dates were confirmed cancelled by Antin and Scherzinger, Live Nation's website lists 9 new UK and Ireland tour listings for the group under the date "rescheduled".
+Wyatt has expressed she had "done all [she] can", as she was the motivator for the reunion for years.
+She confirmed that both she and Roberts still wanted the tour to happen.

 On May 28, 2022, Universal Music Group released Celebrating Pride: The Pussycat Dolls, a compilation EP featuring six previous singles including "Don't Cha", "Buttons", "Stickwitu", "When I Grow Up", "Beep" and "I Don't Need a Man".